ESTABLISHMENTS WITH A RISK OF MAJOR ACCIDENT (PROVINCIAL AND REGIONAL DISTRIBUTION)

 Purpose

-To provide an overview of the pressures exerted by establishments at risk of major accidents on the territory.
+Provide a general picture of the pressures exerted by establishments at risk of a major accident in the area.

 Policy relevance and utility for users